Myhael76/my-rants/Enterprise Architecture/Agility.md

 Options must be available for every decision session.
 Being agile also includes the idea that the decisions taken are not leading to [zugzwang](https://www.dictionary.com/e/word-of-the-day/zugzwang-2021-08-16/) or closed road situations.

-A good example of the value deriving from the decision to preserve options is given in the [Options](https://medium.com/@kentbeck_7670/decisions-decisions-or-why-baskets-of-options-dominate-9ac63658b593).
+A good example of the value deriving from the decision to preserve options is given in the article [Decisions, Decisions or Why Baskets of Options Dominate](https://medium.com/@kentbeck_7670/decisions-decisions-or-why-baskets-of-options-dominate-9ac63658b593).
 It is proven that having more options enable value increments.
 However, taking decisions frequently may also have a cost, and a "business case" of being agile or not arises.

 Sometimes organizations are not recognizing the need for frequent decisions.
 Other organizations consider the cost of frequent decisions unacceptable and prefer the comfort of upfront immutable decisions.

+Options may come from customer sensing or from production factors shifts.

 ### "Implement Decisions in Useful Time"